-Back in the early 19th century, no A&R man sat in the Palais Collalto twiddling his cravat and thought, “This Mozart kid has promise; we should get a demo tape”.
+Back in the early 19th century, no A&R man sat in the Palais Collalto twiddling his cravat and thought, “This Mozart kid has promise; we should get hold of a demo tape”.

 Music has changed.
 And Vienna with it.

-This six-day event gives five independent Austrian labels a night each to showcase two or three of the talents in their care.
-And the rock magazine, Stark!Strom!, takes over the Friday night for an evening of music of the heavier kind, followed by an aftershow party.
+The six-day event gives independent Austrian labels a night each to showcase some of the talents in their care.
+And the rock magazine, Stark!Strom!, shares Friday night duties for an evening of music of the heavier kind, followed by an aftershow party.

 The venue for Indie Label Week is the Reigen, also home to most of the gigs in the Vienna Blues Spring Festival.
 If you want to combine your visit with something a little older or furrier, then Schönbrunn Palace and Schönbrunn Zoo are close by.

 Indie Label Week 2020 fires up the amplifiers from Monday, October 19th to Saturday, October 24th.

 Tickets are available direct from the Reigen venue.